-You must file Form W-2 for each household employee to whom you paid \$1,100 or more of cash wages in 1998 that are subject to social security and Medicare taxes.
+You must file Form W-2 for each household employee to whom you paid \$1,200 or more of cash wages in 2000 that are subject to social security and Medicare taxes.
 To find out if the wages are subject to these taxes, see the instructions for Schedule H, lines 1 and 3, on page 3.
 If the wages are not subject to these taxes but you withheld Federal income tax from the wages of any household employee, you must file Form W-2 for that employee.

-If you file one or more Forms W-2, you must also file Form W-3, Transmittal of Wage and Tax Statements.
+If you file one or more Forms W-2, you must also file Form W-3.